Kinvey/kinvey-cli/README.md

 * `flex update`

-    Updates environment variables and/or runtime environment of the current Flex Service environment, which is the one you initiated last on the current profile.
+    Updates environment variables and/or runtime environment of the current Flex service environment, which is the one you initiated last on the current profile.
 To specify a different service, use `--service`.
 The command causes restart/rebuild of the service.

     * `--service <service>`